lougheedlab/eDNA_Manual/src/sections/Section 8.rst

 important questions in conservation, ecology or epidemiology, but it can be much harder to deliver high-quality, validated eDNA data.
 Clean labs ideally have positive air pressure to minimize contamination, HEPA filtration, a one-way workflow, and are easily cleaned and sterilized.
-Because of the price and the need for a clean eDNA dedicated space (Table 1), it is often more cost-effective to collaborate with eDNA researchers or use services provided by companies.
+Because of the price and the need for a clean eDNA dedicated space (:numref:`table_1`), it is often more cost-effective to collaborate with eDNA researchers or use services provided by companies.
 See :numref:`flowchart_with_costs` for rough estimates on costs and labour requirements.